liangliang12/Machine-Learning-soil-dielectric-constant/README.md

 ```

 ## The example to using developed soil moisture and salinity retrieval models

 the retrieval model can be used to retrieve soil moisture and salinity based on the real imaginary part of the soil dielectric constant prediced model and other soil properties

-the developed soil dielectric constant models were saved in the Folder "Forward_models"
+the developed soil dielectric constant models were saved in the Folder "SM_retrieval_model"

-the pathway to predict real or imaginary of soil dielectric constant using the developed soil dielectric constant model
+the pathway to retrieve soil moisture or salinity using the developed retrieval model

 ```
 #download the model with pkl as local lication